SESYNC-ci/CSI-2015/Lessons/R/02_data-types-and-subsets.md

 summary(surveys)
 ```

 The data we read in are stored in a __data frame__.
-Data frames have the same type of data in each column.
-A specific column in a data frame can be accessed using the $ notation with the column name.

 A data frame is the most common way of storing data in R, and if used systematically makes data analysis easier.
 Under the hood, a data frame is a list of equal-length vectors.
-This makes it a 2-dimensional structure, so it shares properties of both the matrix and the list.
+This makes it a 2-dimensional structure, much like an Excel spreadsheet.
 This means that a data frame has names(), colnames(), and rownames(), although names() and colnames() are the same thing.
 The length() of a data frame is the length of the underlying list and so is the same as ncol(); nrow() gives the number of rows.

 A data.frame is one of the most commonly used objects in R. Just think of a data.frame like a table, or a spreadsheet, with rows and columns and numbers, text, etc. in the cells.
 A very special thing about the data.frame in R is that it can handle multiple types of data - that is, each column can have a different type.

+Each column in a data frame can be referred to using the `$` operator and the data frame name and the column name. `surveys$record_id` refers to the record_id column in the surveys data frame.

 ## Types of Vectors